 What makes your training different than other Priestess or Red Tent trainings?

-My graduate degree is in clinical social work and I have taught college courses in group dynamics for more than six years.
+My graduate degree is in clinical social work and I taught college courses in group dynamics for more than seven years.
 My own method of women’s circle work is a combination of my skill with small group work in general (from a psychoeducational and therapeutic context) and women’s magic, spirituality, ritual, and ceremony.
 This means each woman’s voice is heard, story is honored, experience is welcome, effort is included, and this happens in the context of a sacred space that honors female bodies, female divinity, women’s mysteries, and physical experiences.

 Red Tents and Women’s Circles are not therapy and my programs do not qualify you to offer psychotherapeutic services, but Circles can become richer and deeper and safer when informed by sound principles of group process and facilitation.
 This combination forms my own unique offering and recipe for a powerful Circle experience: a heart-centered brew of group counseling, teaching, and goddess magic, + priestess-as-ritualist skills.